Chest pain. It’s so scary.

 It’s the first thing you want to know:

-Anxiety-induced chest is usually located over the heart and described as sharp pain.
-The pain usually increases when you breathe, but it doesn’t tend to continue more than a few minutes.
+Anxiety-induced chest pain is usually located over the heart and is described as a sharp pain.
+The pain usually increases when you breathe, but it doesn’t tend to continue for more than a few minutes.

-It is usually accompanied with palpitations, shortness of breath, dizziness and tingling in hands and feet.
+It is usually accompanied by palpitations, shortness of breath, dizziness, and tingling in hands and feet.

-When your chest pain is caused by stress, your ability to exercise should not be affected.
+When your chest discomfort is caused by stress, your ability to exercise should not be affected.

 When an anxiety attack begins, the body feels that it’s in a state of danger and produces adrenaline.
 Adrenaline gives you “a boost” of energy that you are supposed to use for escaping “the danger”.

-It speeds the heart rate and causes muscles to contract.
-That’s causes the chest pain.
+It speeds up the heart rate and causes muscles to contract.
+That can cause chest pain.
 It can also be caused by the release of stomach acids and indigestion.

 Chest pain and anxiety are really good friends, so I can tell you right now that this chest pain is probably not a heart problem (but you still have to get checked by a doctor!).